ohzinteractive/glb-viewer-vscode/README.md

 - Camera focus on object click
 - Copy to properties to clipboard
 - Extension settings to customize the viewer
+- Look at the normal colors and wireframe
+- Visualize normals and tangents vectors

 ## Requirements